Chloral hydrate: History

 Chloral hydrate was also a significant object of study in various early pharmacological experiments.
 In 1875, Claude Bernard tried to determine if chloral hydrate exerted its action through a metabolic conversion to chloroform.
 This was not only the first attempt to determine whether different drugs were converted to the same metabolite in the body but also the first to measure the concentration of a particular pharmaceutical in the blood.
 The results were inconclusive.
 In 1899 and 1901 Hans Horst Meyer and Ernest Overton respectively made the major discovery that the general anaesthetic action of a drug was strongly correlated to its lipid solubility.
 However, chloral hydrate was quite polar but nonetheless a potent hypnotic.
 Overton was unable to explain this mystery.
 Thus, chloral hydrate remained one of the major and persistent exceptions to this breakthrough discovery in pharmacology.
 This anomaly was eventually resolved in 1948, when Claude Bernard's experiment was repeated.
 While chloral hydrate was converted to a different metabolite than chloroform, it was found that it was converted into the more lipophilic molecule 2,2,2-trichloroethanol.
 This metabolite fit much better with the Meyer–Overton correlation than chloral had.
 Prior to this, it had not been demonstrated that general anesthetics could undergo chemical changes to exert their action in the body.

-Finally, chloral hydrate was also the first hypnotic to be used intravenously as a general anesthetic.
+Chloral hydrate was the first hypnotic to be used intravenously as a general anesthetic.
 In 1871, Pierre-Cyprien Oré began experiments on animals, followed by humans.
 While a state of general anesthesia could be achieved, the technique never caught on because its administration was more complex and less safe than the oral administration of chloral hydrate, and less safe for intravenous use than later general anesthetics were found to be.

 Society and culture

 Chloral hydrate was used as one of the earliest synthetic drugs to treat insomnia.
 In 1912, Bayer introduced the drug phenobarbital under the brand name Luminal.
 In the 1930s, pentobarbital and secobarbital (better known by their original brand names Nembutal and Seconal, respectively) were synthesized.
 Chloral hydrate was still prescribed, although its predominance as a sedative and a hypnotic was largely eclipsed by barbiturates.

+Chloral hydrate is soluble in both water and ethanol, readily forming concentrated solutions.
+A solution of chloral hydrate in ethanol called "knockout drops" was used to prepare a Mickey Finn.

 In 1897, Bram Stoker's epistolary novel Dracula, one of its characters, Doctor John Seward, recorded his use and his molecular formula in his phonographic diary: